Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 Typically, Schengen countries require three to six months of bank statements as part of the proof of funds.

-Your bank statements must reflect your financial situation, showing consistent income or a lump sum of money that meets the required minimum for your stay.
+Your bank statements need to reflect your financial situation, showing consistent, regular income or a lump sum of money that meets the required minimum for your stay.

 The bank statements should: